wandb/docs/docs/guides/artifacts/delete-artifacts.md

   <title>Delete W&B Artifacts</title>
 </head>

 Delete artifacts interactively with the App UI or programmatically with the W&B SDK.
 When you delete an artifact, W&B marks that artifact as a *soft-delete*.
-In other words, the artifact is marked for deletion bu files are not immediately deleted from storage.
+In other words, the artifact is marked for deletion but files are not immediately deleted from storage.

 The contents of the artifact remain as a soft-delete, or pending deletion state, until a regularly run garbage collection job reviews all artifacts marked for deletion.
-W&B will delete the associated files from storage if the artifact and its associated files are not used by a previous or subsequent artifact versions.
+The garbage collection algorithm deletes associated files from storage if the artifact and its associated files are not used by a previous or subsequent artifact versions.

 :::note
 Garbage collection is not automatically enabled for W&B Server.
 Satisfy the following requirements to enable garbage collection in W&B Server:
 * Set the `GORILLA_ARTIFACT_GC_ENABLED` environment variable to true: `GORILLA_ARTIFACT_GC_ENABLED=true`
 * Enable bucket versioning if you use [AWS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/manage-versioning-examples.html) or [GCP](https://cloud.google.com/storage/docs/object-versioning).
-See your cloud provider's documentation for more information on how to enable bucket versioning.
 * [Enable soft delete for blobs if you use Azure](https://learn.microsoft.com/en-us/azure/storage/blobs/soft-delete-blob-overview).

+Bucket versioning (AWS and GCP) and blob soft deletion (Azure) are programmatically enforced by W&B to ensure data loss prevention.
 :::

 The sections in this page describe how to delete